Frequently Asked Questions

 What is the registration process?

 It’s simple!
-You pay a $500 deposit to initiate your registration.
-Winter retreat and travel program deposits vary according to particular program.
+You pay a $500 non-refundable deposit to initiate your registration.
+Winter retreat and travel program deposits vary by program.
 Please note: This deposit will be NON-REFUNDABLE once registration is complete.

-Upon initial registration (excluding Group Rentals and Personal Retreats, which must be booked in advance), the Feathered Pipe administrative staff will contact your to confirm receiving your registration and will assist with choosing your accommodation and transportation requirements.
+Upon initial registration (excluding Group Rentals and Personal Retreats, which must be booked in advance), the our administrative staff will contact your to confirm receipt of your registration and assist with choosing your accommodation and transportation requirements.

 What is included in the price of workshop tuition?